IAL 20: Star Basics II

 The stars in a binary orbit their mutual center of mass in elliptical orbits as shown in the figure below.

-The figure below (local link / general link: orbit_elliptical_equal_mass.html) shows an animation of a binary orbit.
+The figure below (local link / general link: orbit_elliptical_explication.html) shows animations of binary star orbits.

 In a